Installation

 -DGRAVEL_BUILD_CLI=ON \

--DGRAVEL_USE_OSMIUM=ON \
+-DGRAVEL_USE_OSMIUM=AUTO \

 -DCMAKE_BUILD_TYPE=Release